A flexible test facility for liquid xenon detector development: Experiments Currently Supported

 \subsubsection{External Sources}

 External $\gamma$ sources are also useful as they allow for rapid deployment and removal.
-The Large System includes a removable source tube submerged within the Novec 7000 to allow external $\gamma$ sources to be inserted in close proximity to the test chamber.
-The source tube is isolated from the Novec 7000 and the air using an UltraTorr fitting inserted into a welded, closed tube.
+The Large System includes a removable source tube submerged within the Novec 7000 to allow external $\gamma$ sources to be inserted in close proximity to the test chamber while remaining isolated from the Novec 7000.
 The source, which is attached to the end of a plastic rod, can be positioned anywhere along the 80~cm length of the source tube.
+An Ultra-Torr fitting is used to create a seal around the plastic rod, isolating the air-filled interior of the source tube from the external air and preventing water vapor from being cryopumped into the cold interior.
 A sealed $^{232}$Th source is typically used in this system, with calibrations performed on events from the 2614~keV $^{208}$Tl $\gamma$ transition.